AlgoLab/MALVIRUS/USAGE.md

 Set the _Alias_ and _Description_ fields to something meaningful, remember _Alias_ will be the name of the job you will submit.
 Then, upload the sequencing data in either FASTA of FASTQ format in the _Sample sequences_ field and chose an index to use while genotyping the data in the _Reference VCF_ field.

-If no reference VCF is available in the drop-down menu of the _Reference VCF_ field, you probably did not create an index yet; head to the [Creating the index](#creating-the-index) section of this document and follow the instructions.
+If no reference VCF is available, MALVIRUS asks you to first create a variant catalog; head to the [Creating the variant catalog](#creating-the-variant-catalog) section of this document and follow the instructions.

 After uploading the sample and selecting the index you are able to submit the job by clicking the _Submit_ button.